 NTFS vs FAT32

-Here, we are describing the difference between NTFS and FAT32 in term of size and speed along with the general difference between them.
+Here, we are describing the difference between NTFS and FAT32 in terms of size and speed along with the general difference between them.
+There’s another major filesystem named exFAT.

 Difference in Terms of File Size